English/Humanities

 Fall, 3 credit hours GER 7

-This is a survey course which will begin with the study of old English literature from 450 AD through 1800 AD.
-Students will study the important writers, their representative works, the historical, social, and political background for each period and the cultural changes and developments of the eras.
-Three hours lecture per week.
+This survey course begins with Old English literature from 450 AD and extends through 1800 AD.
+Students study the primary writers and their representative works.
+Relevant historical, social, and political background, cultural changes, and developments of each period are also examined.

 ENGL 206 SURVEY OF ENGLISH LITERATURE II